Likiminaj/projects/README.md

 This repository is organised into two main areas:

+## Vibe Code Sandbox

+This is a space for **experiments, prototypes, and exploratory builds**.

+These projects are more informal and may involve different languages, tools, or ideas that I am curious to explore.
+The goal here is learning through experimentation — building small tools, testing concepts, and exploring new technical directions.

 ## 42 School Projects

 These are projects completed as part of the **42 Singapore curriculum**, focused on low-level programming, systems thinking, and computer science fundamentals.